dashaageikina/data-science-portfolio/README.md

 ## Research projects

-**Replication of the results from the energy paper by Arik Levinson, with Junjun Dong**
+**Replication of the results from the paper on energy building codes by Arik Levinson, with Junjun Dong**

 ## Data Science skills portfolio